Great Mosque of Sanaa: History

-In 876/7 CE, floods twice caused substantial damage to the mosque, after which it was totally renovated.
+In 876/7 CE, floods twice caused substantial damage to the mosque, after which it was renovated.

 In the early 9th century, a minaret was constructed on the east side.
 In the year 911 CE, Karmatis invaded the city, damaging the mosque.

 In the twelfth century, 1130 CE, the Isma`ili Queen Arwa al-Sulayhi restored much of the mosque.
 She was responsible for the sculpted ceilings of the mosque's eastern, western, and northern wings.
 The mosque's western minaret was built as a part of this restoration.

 In the early 16th century, the mosque was renovated with a domed square structure and the paving of its courtyard.